awslabs/data-on-eks/website/docs/blueprints/data-analytics/spark-operator-yunikorn.md

 ```

 Once our sample data is uploaded you can run the Spark job.
 You will need to
-replace the *<S3_BUCKET>* placeholders in this file with the name of the bucket
+replace the *\<S3_BUCKET\>* placeholders in this file with the name of the bucket
 created earlier.
 You can get that value by running `echo $S3_BUCKET`.

 To do this automatically you can run the following, which will create a .old
-backup file and do the rename for you.
+backup file and do the replacement for you.

 ```bash
 sed -i.old s/\<S3_BUCKET\>/${S3_BUCKET}/g ./nvme-ephemeral-storage.yaml